openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 #.
 Ensure swap partitions are not in use::

      swapon -v
-     # If a partition is in use from the SD card, disable it:
+     # If a partition is in use from the disk, disable it:
      sudo swapoff THAT_PARTITION

 #.
 Clear old ZFS labels::